shivamsonari376/TravelMemoryAssignment/README.md

 SSH into the instance.
 Install Dependencies:

-Install Node.js, NPM, and MongoDB client.
+Install Node.js, NPM
 Use the following commands:
 bash
-Copy code
 sudo yum update -y
 sudo yum install -y nodejs npm git
-Clone the Repository:

-Clone your MERN application repository: bash
+Clone your MERN application repository: bash git clone https://github.com/UnpredictablePrashant/TravelMemory cd TravelMemory
-Copy code
-git clone https://github.com/UnpredictablePrashant/TravelMemory
-cd TravelMemory
 Configure the Backend:

-Navigate to the backend folder: bash
+Navigate to the backend folder: bash cd backend
-Copy code
-cd backend
 Update the .env file with your database connection string and application settings.
-Start the Application:
+Start the Application:'

 Start the backend server:
 bash
-Copy code
 npm install
 npm start
 Ensure the backend is running on port 3000.